 MP Sweet's policy work includes a focus on international human rights which is reflected in his committee associations on Parliament Hill and his numerous statements in the House of Commons.
 MP Sweet has been outspoken on human rights abuses in Iran, Iraq, China, Tibet, and more.
 He is an active member of the House of Commons Sub-Committee on International Human Rights and is also Chair of the Parliamentary Friends of Tibet and a founding member of the Canadian Parliamentary Coalition to Combat Anti-Semitism (CPCCA).
 In 2012, the Hamilton Jewish Federation honoured MP Sweet with a Humanitarian Award for his work.

-Since 2011, MP Sweet has served as Chair of the Canada-Israel Interparliamentary Group, which works to establish strong relations between the Canadian Parliament and the Israeli Knesset.
+Since 2011, MP Sweet has also served as Chair of the Canada-Israel Interparliamentary Group, which works to establish strong relations between the Canadian Parliament and the Israeli Knesset.
 In this role, MP Sweet has spoken to local, national and international audiences.

 MP Sweet and his wife, Almut, live in Ancaster, Ontario.
 Together they have six grown children living in southern Ontario, Manitoba and Alberta and two grandchildren.